brainboxdotcc/DPP/docpages/02_building_a_bot.md

         |-- CMakeLists.txt

-In the `libs/` directory, clone the sources with: `git clone https://github.com/brainboxdotcc/DPP.git`
+In the `libs/` directory, clone D++ with: `git clone https://github.com/brainboxdotcc/DPP.git`

 ## 3. Configure CMake

-Here is an example of a CMake configuration, adapt it according to your needs:
+Here is an example CMake configuration, adapt it according to your needs:

 ~~~~~~~~~~~~~~{.cmake}
 # minimum CMake version required